lauragift21/giftegwuenu.dev/content/posts/how-to-change-an-svg-logo-in-dark-mode.md

 I found a way to do this and I'll share how I was able to achieve it.
 Btw I'm open to hearing how you'll typically implement this if you were trying to implement it.

 Let's dive in!!
-So I've got an image tag with the light-colored logo.
+So I've got an image tag with the dark-outline logo.
+This will serve as the default logo that you see when you're on light mode.

 ```html
 <img class="logo" src="../assets/img/logo.png" alt="original logo" />